-Fascinating Information About Parts of a Plant for Kids
+Parts of a Plant – Interesting Facts for Kids

-Plantlife is an integral part of nature.
+Plant life is an integral part of nature.
 There are many kinds of plants, bushes and trees in our surroundings.
 They play an essential role in our daily lives by providing us with the oxygen we breathe, the food we consume, medicine, paper, rubber products, fuel, shelter and clothing.
-Just like humans, plants too undergo different stages of growth to complete their life cycle.
-Detailed information on plant parts for kids that aid in plant growth and their survival is given below for their easy understanding.
+But have you ever wondered how plants grow and function?
+Just like humans have different body parts that perform specific tasks, plants also have unique parts, each with an important role.
+In this article, we’ll explore the list of all parts of a plant and their functions, as well as some fascinating facts that will amaze young learners!

 Structural Classification of a Plant

-Plants are unique regarding physical appearance, physiological behaviour and structure.
-So with that kind of diversity, it is important to teach kids about their basic structural classification so that they get excited about a plant’s journey from seed to plant.
+Plants are unique in terms of physical appearance, physiological behaviour, and structure.
+So, with that kind of diversity, it is important to teach kids about their basic structural classification so that they get excited about a plant’s journey from seed to plant.
 Flowering plants look attractive and help to uplift our mood.
-If your kid is interested in flowers, enlighten them all about the parts of a flowering plant so that they know that flowers are special structures that not only spread sweet fragrance but are involved in pollination and fertilization as well.
-Given below are the two broad classifications of a plant:
+If your kid is interested in flowers, enlighten them all about the parts of a flowering plant so that they know that flowers are special structures that not only spread sweet fragrance but are involved in pollination and fertilisation as well.
+Given below is the diagram of parts of a plant:

 1. The Root